-Finally, to support students as they complete their coursework and provide a roadmap to their future as an instructor, the department has created an enhanced Graduate Assistant Mentoring Program.
+To support students as they complete their coursework and provide a roadmap to their future as an instructor, the department has created an enhanced Graduate Assistant Mentoring Program.
 Starting in Fall 2016, graduate students in their second year of study served as graders and teaching assistants in two large (120 person) lecture courses under the direction of award winning faculty.
 These graduate students learned the art of classroom management, syllabus creation, and grading under the direct supervision of a master teacher.
 This delayed students entering their own classroom (previously they had begun teaching in the fall of their second year), helping them complete their coursework faster, and made them more comfortable entering the classroom for the first time since they had a year as an apprentice behind them.
-This program will be expanded, starting in Fall 2019, where incoming students will be able to have at least four semesters of TA experience in these large lecture sections before beginning to teach their own courses.
+This program was expanded in Fall 2019 so that incoming students have at least four semesters of TA experience in these large lecture sections before beginning to teach their own courses.